driskull/ds2020/OUTLINE.md

 ## Outline

-- The ArcGIS JavaScript API provides over 40 ready to use widgets.
-  - These widgets help you build great apps without writing a lot of code.
+- The ArcGIS JavaScript API provides ready to use widgets to help you build great apps without writing a lot of code.
-- I'd like to show how using just a few widgets impactful app.
+- I'd like to show how using just a few widgets can impactful app.
-- Start Popup widget on API reference page
+- Start Popup widget on SDK
   - view content about a feature
   - Setup for you on a view
   - Just like all our widgets easily customized through settings